 Running a small business has its good moments and bad moments, and one of the things a small business may have issues with is meeting minimum order requirements.
 It can be frustrating when you feel that you are not getting the same opportunities and services that large businesses receive.
 One solution to this may be a buying group.

-What are Buying Groups and Should You Join One?
+What is a Buying Group and Should You Join One?

 A buying group is a collection of people and companies who join together to increase their buying and bargaining power.
 Together, they can bargain for better discounts and services.